gokcenaysu/gokcenaysu/README.md

 ### About Me

-- I am studying computer engineering at Istanbul Gelisim University
+ I studied computer engineering at Istanbul Gelisim University.
+Working as an intern at Testinium

 ### Links